topoTensor/RL_breakout_test1/README.md

 # RL Breakout Test

-My first prototype of *evolutionary reinforcement learning model* of a game Breakout using pytorch and pygame.
-It's yet to be improved.
-The training process is sequential and built from scratch.
-It uses pytorch neural network for player movement.
-Every instance of the game is stored in the environment class.
+This is my first prototype of an *evolutionary reinforcement learning model* for the game Breakout, built using PyTorch and Pygame.
+It is still a work in progress.
+The training process is sequential and implemented from scratch.
+The player movement is controlled by a PyTorch neural network.
+Each instance of the game is managed by the environment class.

 To start training, just run: